Recruiting Athletes in the Philippines

-Unfortunately grassroots on its own is simply not enough we need to look at how we can retain senior athletes.
+Unfortunately, grassroots on its own is not enough; we need to look at how we can retain senior athletes.
 Part of the equation is the depth-based development of events rather than focusing on one or two individuals.

-This can be done by providing a good calendar of competitions and organizations such as the PPVC and Throwers Circle promoting events and supporting and nurturing the development of talented coaches who are working together rather competitively t benefit a larger range of athletes rather than just a few individuals.
-As an event is likely to produce a continuity of future champions.
+And can do this by providing a good calendar of competitions and organizations such as the PPVC and Throwers Circle promoting events and supporting and nurturing the development of talented coaches who are working together rather competitively t benefit a larger range of athletes rather than just a few individuals as an event is likely to produce a continuity of future champions.